 What have you learned at UBC and in Canada and how will it inform your life and work in Mongolia?

 I appreciate all the help and support I received from CIRDI staff and people at UBC.
 UBC has exceptionally good resources and research facilities with many opportunities to meet with people and participate in the workshops and talks organized by UBC departments.
 My experience was very positive and enriching.
 I will share it with others and inspire young people to study at UBC and learn about life in Vancouver.

 I was impressed by the positive attitude of people in Vancouver, and by their shared vision and responsibility: to keep the city clean and green and to embrace diversity.

 I strongly believe that a positive attitude towards others, one of respecting and accepting diversity, is a number one factor to develop your country.
 People with the right attitude, and equipped with knowledge, can create a society that would provide equal opportunities for men and women.

-I learned not just about mining and environmental management; but I observed and saw in my daily life in Vancouver the positive attitude most people have.
+I learned not just about mining and environmental management, but I observed and saw in my daily life in Vancouver the positive attitude most people have.

 Who will benefit from what you have learned in Canada?

-Certainly I benefitted directly and I will share the knowledge I gained to influence and change perceptions in my country.
-I will contribute to policy making through different activities such as advising community organizations and promoting engagement of civil society, the Mongolian government and the private sector to discuss implementation of the SDGs, work with youth, organize events and be part of initiatives towards sustainable development and green growth.
+Certainly, I benefitted directly and I will share the knowledge I gained to influence and change perceptions in my country.
+I will contribute to policy making through different activities such as advising community organizations and promoting engagement of civil society, the Mongolian government and the private sector to discuss the implementation of the SDGs, work with youth, organize events and be part of initiatives towards sustainable development and green growth.